 - Serve as a dip or condiment with pretty much anything: bread, meat, fish, veggies, whatever you like!

-- You could also buy toasted walnuts as a shortcut.
-Or you could toast them in the oven on a dry baking pan if you are making a larger batch of muhammara and using more walnuts than just the 1.25 cups.
+- You could also buy toasted walnuts as a shortcut, or you could toast them in the oven on a dry baking pan.
 Your mission: 350 F for about 5-10 minutes, stirring/tossing them once or twice during the bake to make sure they are evenly toasted and not burning.

-- Authentic muhammara uses pomegranate molasses and not honey, but I realize not everyone is married to a half-Iranian man and has pomegranate molasses sitting in their fridge like I do.
+- Authentic muhammara uses pomegranate molasses, but I realize not everyone is married to a half-Iranian man and has pomegranate molasses sitting in their fridge like I do.
 If you do want to pick some up, it's available at Iranian and Middle Eastern markets, as well as the global sections of large grocery stores, or online.
 It usually has added sugar, so it's not paleo.
 The first time I tested this wayyyy back in 2013, I used honey and it was delicious and paleo-friendly.